Why I work at CEE?

 Valuing my ideas as a currency for change.
-The moment that clicked for me I gained the guts to launch two startups, create programs and events and have contributed value to several clients among them youth, government bodies and celebrities.
+The moment that clicked for me I gained the guts to launch two startups, create programs and events, contributing value to clients: youth, government bodies and celebrities.

 Where can we find you when you’re not working?

 One of three things: Often, I’m with my boys doing something adventurous; currently, I’m learning to ice skate on a dare from my eldest.
 Otherwise, I value alone time to reflect, create, read, watch documentaries, just time to do me.
 Or, I’m getting dressed – a joy for a self-proclaimed frugal fashionista – to connect with friends over an eventual discussion about life, our latest ideas and laughter

 What is something that would be impossible for you to give up?

 A tossup between books, documentaries and some serious stilettos.